ivan-jaramillo/ivan-jaramillo/README.md

 to work on rockets, prosthetics, and artificial intelligence.

 I'm currently learning combinatorics and graph theory, electronics, and app development.
-If you can't find me in class, I'm at the gym or skateboarding.
+If I'm not coding or doing maths, I'm at the gym or skateboarding.
 Feel free to reach me via email (ivandavilajaramillo@gmail.com).